sarmakolavasi/LR_Bidirectional_LS/Low Power Large Range Bi-directional Level Shifter.md

 <img src="https://user-images.githubusercontent.com/41693726/155748353-a8f99600-4016-4db4-a576-994fc59fc3b5.png">
 </p>
 <p align="center">
 Fig 2.
-I_D vs V_DS for NMOS device
+I_D vs V_DS for NMOS device.
 </p>

 Fig 2. presents the drain current (I_D) of NMOS device as a function of drain to source voltage (V_DS) for some fixed value of gate to source voltage (V_GS).
 As can be observed the device in saturation region has a high slope indicating a strong dependence on V_DS.
-This presents a challenge to the circuit designer as the MOS no longer remains an ideal transconductance device!
+This presents a challenge to the circuit designer as the MOS no longer remains an ideal transconductance device.

 <br/>
 <p align="center">
 <img src="https://user-images.githubusercontent.com/41693726/155748383-1163c4ea-103f-49d2-a4af-e50f61ac9591.png">
 </p>
 <p align="center">
 Fig 3.
-I_D vs V_GS for NMOS device
+I_D vs V_GS for NMOS device.
 </p>

 Fig 3. presents I_D of NMOS device as a function of V_GS for some fixed value of V_DS.
-As can be observed the device is no longer follows the square law but has a linear rise even in saturation region due to velocity saturation effects!
+As can be observed the device is no longer follows the square law but has a linear rise even in saturation region due to velocity saturation effects.

 <br/>
 <p align="center">
 <img src="https://user-images.githubusercontent.com/41693726/155748683-c204c584-82d0-460f-80d6-8104c5c9ba94.png">
 </p>
 <p align="center">
 Fig 4.
-I_D vs V_SG for PMOS device
+I_D vs V_SG for PMOS device.
 </p>

 Fig 4. presents I_D of PMOS device as a function of V_SG for some fixed value of V_SG.
 The PMOS device has lower current than NMOS for similar voltage levels.